 Bluefin tuna can grow up to more than ten feet long while yellowfin tuna can grow up to more than 7 feet long.
 Atlantic bluefin are found throughout large regions of the western Atlantic, running from Newfoundland in Canada down to the Gulf of Mexico.
 They can also be found throughout the eastern Atlantic from Iceland all the way to the Canary Islands and even in the Mediterranean Sea.
 Southern bluefin tuna are found throughout the southern hemisphere in between 30 to 50 degrees latitude.
 Yellowfin tuna can be found throughout subtropical and tropical waters all around the world.

 Albacore tuna are also capable of reaching fairly high speeds, around 40 miles per hour if current records are correct.
-Albacore tuna can be found all around the Mediterranean Sea, the Pacific Ocean and the Atlantic Ocean, and they are type of tuna usually sold as canned tuna.
+Albacore tuna can be found all around the Mediterranean Sea, the Pacific Ocean, and the Atlantic Ocean, and they are the type of tuna usually sold as canned tuna.
 Their maximum size is approximately 4 feet in length, while they are around 90 pounds in weight.

 Bonito is a name commonly given to fish of the Sarda genus.
 The sarda genus includes fish like the striped bonito, the Pacific bonito and the Atlantic bonito.
 Most Sarda are also in the mackerel family.
 When leaping, bonito have been clocked reaching speeds of around 40 miles per hour.
 They are capable of growing up to around 30-40 inches and have a very streamlined look about them.
 The stripes bonito have on their sides is their most distinguishing characteristic.